21 Sep 2020

-Are you in your final year of an approved program of study to become a nurse and/or midwife?
+In your final year of an approved program of study and excited about starting work as a nurse and/or midwife?

-Before you can start practising as, or using the protected title, ‘registered nurse’, 'enrolled nurse’ and/or ‘midwife’, you must be registered with the Nursing and Midwifery Board of Australia (NMBA).
+Before you can start practising as, or using the protected title, ‘nurse’ and/or ‘midwife’, you must be registered with the Nursing and Midwifery Board of Australia (the National Board).

-For graduate registration as a registered nurse, enrolled nurse and/or midwife, you need to prove that you meet the following standards:
+For graduate registration as a nurse and/or midwife, you need to prove that you meet the following standards:

 We cannot register you until we are satisfied that you meet the standards for registration and are suitably trained and qualified.